Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Liturgy – “Through these rotting eyes, I call to you to see.
 From this lipless mouth, I call to you to speak.
 Lazarolth, your presence I call here, that it forever be fallen and defiled in your name.”

-Any may trigger the Shrine by leaving an offering of a Green Curse Scroll, human skull, saltpeter, black star moss, serpentine, cordyceps beetle, or vulture’s wing and using the Prayer ability at the Shrine of Lazarolth.
+Any may trigger the Shrine by leaving an offering of a Green Damnation Scroll, human skull, saltpeter, black star moss, serpentine, cordyceps beetle, or vulture’s wing and using the Prayer ability at the Shrine of Lazarolth.
 If triggered, the target may take one of the secret scrolls held within the skulls on the shrine without triggering a Divine Wrath roll.

 Additionally, one may write a damning secret of their own or that belongs to another in the sacred dedication log book and replicate it on a slip of paper on the shrine.
-If they do, they immediately lose the Cursed state.
+If they do, they immediately lose the Damned state.

 Bring an initiate into the true darkness of the world